Biography

 The Apprenticeship of the Gaze: Music to Medicine

 Following his graduation in 1994, Turvey secured a prestigious four-year apprenticeship with Gered Mankowitz, a seminal figure in the history of British music photography.
-Mankowitz, known for his definitive portraits of Jimi Hendrix and the Rolling Stones, provided Turvey with a high-stakes environment where he worked on high-profile projects for artists such as Oasis and Phil Collins.
+Mankowitz provided Turvey with a high-stakes environment where he worked on high-profile projects for artists such as Oasis and Phil Collins.
 This tenure was not merely an education in lighting and composition but also in the meticulous craft of chemical printing and archival management.

 The pivotal shift from traditional music photography to radiography occurred in the late 1990s through a serendipitous commercial request.
 A designer colleague required a specific image of a broken bone for an album cover.
-Recognizing that traditional photographic methods could only mimic such an image, Turvey consulted the head of radiography at the Royal Free Hospital in Belsize Park.
+Turvey consulted the head of radiography at the Royal Free Hospital in Belsize Park.
 This encounter was transformative; Turvey was immediately captivated by the aesthetic properties of the 17 by 14-inch X-ray film sheets.
 He observed that while traditional photography relied on light rebounding off a surface, X-rays possessed a "light" that could penetrate the object entirely, revealing its internal architecture.
-This realization marked the beginning of his transition from a "rock-and-roll photographer" to an experimentalist dedicated to the radiographic aesthetic.

 The Xogram: Technical and Ontological Innovation

 The term "Xogram" is Turvey's signature contribution to the nomenclature of photography and radiography.
-Etymologically derived from "X" (representing the unknown and X-ray radiation), the Greek éxo (meaning outside or beyond), and gramma (signifying a drawing or written character), the term positions his work within a specific historical lineage.
 It acts as a contemporary evolution of the photogram—a technique popularized by William Fox Talbot and later Man Ray (Rayograms)—wherein objects are placed directly onto photosensitive material.
 However, where a standard photogram records only the exterior silhouette of an object, a Xogram captures both the exterior and interior densities, effectively rendering the subject transparent.

 Radiographic Mechanics and Artistic Control